Here Is The Room Of Requirement's Location In Hogwarts Legacy

 Everyone needs a room they can just disappear to, a place that appears in times of great need to help when all hope feels lost.
 Harry Potter knows that.
 And Hogwarts Legacy knows that with the Room of Requirement.
 But where is it?

-Now that Hogwarts Legacy has finally launched on Nintendo Switch, fans are once again exploring the magical school from head to toe to uncover all of its magical secrets.
+Now that Hogwarts Legacy has also launched on the Nintendo Switch, fans are once again exploring the magical school from head to toe to uncover all of its magical secrets.
 The Room of Requirement is at the top of many people’s lists, offering a place to personalise like no other.

 That answer and much more can be found in this guide.
 Head below for all the details on how to reach the secret area and unlock the Room of Requirement.